Day-Time Wife

-Day-Time Wife is a 1939 comedy directed by Gregory Ratoff, starring Tyrone Power and Linda Darnell.
+Day-Time Wife is a 1939 screwball comedy directed by Gregory Ratoff, starring Tyrone Power and Linda Darnell.
 Darnell and Power play Jane and Ken Norton, a married couple approaching their second anniversary.
 This was Linda Darnell's second film.
 Day-Time Wife was the first of four films that Darnell and Power made together over the next few years, the others being Brigham Young (1940), The Mark of Zorro (1940), and Blood and Sand (1941).

 Plot

 Jane comes to believe her husband Ken is having an extramarital affair with his secretary Kitty.
 To give him a taste of his own medicine, Jane secretly takes a job as secretary to womanizing architect Bernard Dexter, who, unbeknownst to Jane, has a business relationship with Ken.